qwertie/ecsharp/lllpg/faq.md

 ### Q. What kind of grammars does LLLPG accept?
 What's legal and what isn't?

-LLLPG accepts "augmented" LL(k) grammars, which are the "top-down" grammars that decide which branch to take in the grammar _before_ "matching" anything from the input stream.
+LLLPG accepts "augmented" LL(k) grammars, which are the "top-down" grammars that decide which branch to take in the grammar _before_ matching (consuming) anything from the input stream.
 By "augmented" I mean that LLLPG also supports extra features: zero-width assertions, "gates", and mechanisms for ambiguity resolution (prioritization).

 Please see "Parsing terminology" in [article #2](lllpg-part-2.html) for a more in-depth explanation.